community garden

 A Co-Op Garden supporting the Lake Norman Food Mission in Lincoln County, North Carolina

 To help achieve these goals, Catawba Valley YMCA provided funding for long-overdue infrastructure improvements.
-Projects are in progress and will be completed before the ELCG reopens in April 2025.
+Projects are now 95% complete.
+We are grateful for the CVYMCA organization’s vision and support!

-Use of a 4’W x 12’L raised garden bed.
-Annual soil testing performed by Extension Master GardenersSM.
-Lab analysis completed by the NC Dept of Agriculture & Consumer Services.
-Soil treated by the Garden Manager based on soil test results.
+Fifty VegoGarden® 4’W x 12’L raised garden beds are in use.
+Annual soil testing is performed by Extension Master Gardeners; Lab analysis completed by the NC Dept of Agriculture & Consumer Services.
+Soil is treated by the Garden Manager based on soil test results.

 Garden amenities – Timed drip irrigation provided to each bed.
 Hoses on site for supplemental watering, tool cleaning, and personal hygiene.
 Common garden tools available for gardener use, secured in the on-site tool shed.

-A dedicated ELCG Management Team – available to troubleshoot/correct problems as the occur.
+A dedicated ELCG Garden Management Team – available to guide and educate volunteers; troubleshoot and correct problems as the occur.

 In 2011, a group of dedicated Lincoln County residents saw the value and need for establishing a place to bring people with a common interest together − a community garden.
 They invested weeks, months, and years of sweat equity to build the garden from the ground up to what it is today.
 Through 2024, the garden hosted beginner and experienced gardeners alike, growing favorite fruits, vegetables, herbs, and flowers.
 Produce was enjoyed by the gardeners and their families.
 An excess portion of produce went to local agencies maintaining food distribution capabilities for County residents in need.
 More recently, the community garden became and educational venue for school groups, YMCA Summer Camp youth, Scouts, and new Extension Master GardenerSM students and interns.
 Over the years, Lincoln County Extension Master Gardener Volunteers were also integral to creating and improving the garden infrastructure and serving the needs of its gardeners as educators.